gifitsp/PolkaExchange/README.md

 ## Introduction
-A decentralized exchange application based on Polka/Substrate blockchain framework.
-The goal of it is to exchange as many tokens as possible on a very simple DeFi platform.
+A simple decentralized exchange application based on Polka/Substrate blockchain framework.
+The goal of it is to exchange as many tokens as possible on a simple DeFi platform.
 So far it is a beta version without any UI and more features are possibly in development.

 ## Features
 * Low exchange fees